natcap/invest.users-guide/source/carbonstorage.rst

 - **Current land use/land cover** (required): Raster of LULC for each pixel, where each unique integer represents a different class. *All values in this raster MUST have corresponding entries in the Carbon Pools table.*

-- **Current Landcover Calendar Year** (required for valuation): The year depicted by the Current LULC map, for use in economic valuation.
+- **Current Landcover Calendar Year** (required for sequestration): The year depicted by the Current LULC map, for use in economic valuation.

 - **Carbon pools** (required): A CSV (comma-separated values) table of LULC classes, containing data on carbon stored in each of the four fundamental pools for each LULC class.
 If information on some carbon pools is not available, pools can be estimated from other pools, or omitted by leaving all values for the pool equal to 0.
 The table must contain the following columns:

-   * **lucode**: Unique integer for each LULC class (e.g., 1 for forest, 3 for grassland, etc.) *Every value in the LULC map MUST have a corresponding **lucode** value in the Carbon Pool table.*
+   * **lucode**: Unique integer for each LULC class (e.g., 1 for forest, 3 for grassland, etc.) *Every value in the LULC map MUST have a corresponding "lucode" value in the Carbon Pool table.*
    * **c_above**: Carbon density in aboveground biomass [units: megagrams/hectare]
    * **c_below**: Carbon density in belowground biomass [units: megagrams/hectare]
    * **c_soil**: Carbon density in soil [units: megagrams/hectare]